$\mathcal{U}(\mathfrak{h})$-free modules and coherent families: Classification of -free modules of rank in type

-The idea of this section is to apply translation functors to $\uh$-free modules of rank $1$ to obtain all $\uh$-free modules of finite rank.
-This is analogous to what Mathieu does for coherent families, see ~\cite[p.584]{Mathieu}, and it results in a broader but less explicit classification of $\uh$-free modules.
+The idea of this section is to apply translation functors to $\uh$-free modules of rank $1$ to obtain $\uh$-free modules of higher rank.
+This is analogous to what Mathieu does for coherent families, see ~\cite[p.584]{Mathieu}, and it produces a large set of $\uh$-free modules.